|Position:||Student-Athlete Performance Enhancement|

 |Alma Mater:||New Mexico State|

-Joseph "Buddy" Huttanus (Hut-TAN-us) enters his fourth season with the OU soccer program as the Director of Student-Athlete Performance Enhancement in 2015.
+Joseph "Buddy" Huttanus (Hut-TAN-us) enters his fifth season with the OU soccer program as the Director of Student-Athlete Performance Enhancement in 2016.
 Huttanus joined head coach Matt Potter's staff in June of 2012 as an important component of Potter's vision for the future of the Sooner program.

 Huttanus is responsible for the day-to-day operations off the field, including team travel, serving as a liaison with athletic communications, strength and conditioning, athletics administration and community, alumni and booster club relations.